Estimated reading time: 5 minutes

 The deadly disease, CORONAVIRUS or COVID-19, has been rapidly crashing the world lately.
 Firstly discovered in WUHAN city in Hubei province in mainland China, this disease has outbreak in more than 170 countries and territories, causing 219,345 confirmed cases, 8,969 deaths and 85,745 recoveries as of March 19 2020.

 Signs and Symptoms of Coronavirus

-As stated by World Health Organization (WHO) and multiple health institutes, the virus can be transmitted from people with no symptoms.
+The World Health Organization (WHO) and multiple health institutes state that the virus can be transmitted from people with no symptoms.
 The virus can be transmitted to 3 people by an infected person with direct contact.

 Signs and Symptoms of Coronavirus are

 - Runny nose

 - Acute respiratory distress syndrome